-- 1. Cut flower entries must be correctly labeled as to variety type. - Two entries may be made in flower Classes 296-333 provided they are different varieties or types within the class and properly labeled.
+- 1. Cut flower entries must be correctly labeled as to variety type. - 2.
+Individual may display 2 entries in any one flower Class, 296-333, provided they are different varieties or types within the class and properly labeled.
 A maximum of 18 entries may be entered in Division D Cut Garden Flowers.
 Stems should be 8 inches long, except where flower types makes this impossible. - 3.
 All cut flower entries must have been grown by the exhibitor.
 Exhibitors will be expected to have knowledge of variety characteristics, growing methods, and market quality. - 4.
 Flower entries that are diseased or infested will receive "no award" and will be sent home. - 5.
 Flowers that do not last as cut flowers (daylilies, hollyhocks, impatiens, portulaca, etc.) may not be entered. - 6.
 An exhibit shall consist of 3 stems with the same color blooms except as noted. - 7.
-Any bloom 6 inches or larger show ONE specimen, such as a 6-inch + sunflower or dinner-plate dahlia - 8.
-Stems should be 8 inches long, except where type of flower makes this impossible - 9.
+Any bloom 6 inches or larger show ONE specimen, such as a 6-inch + sunflower or dinner-plate dahlia. - 8.
+Stems should be 8 inches long, except where type of flower makes this impossible. - 9.
 Blooms of weeds, wild flowers and shrubs will not be evaluated. - 10.
 You may find further information on preparing and exhibiting cut flowers at http://counties.cce.cornell.edu/oneida/4h/cutflowersfairbook.pdf